Box office records broken as 'Avatar' passes $1 billion milestone worldwide

 Three-time Oscar nominee Sigourney Weaver (as Best Actress for Aliens, 1986, and Gorillas in the Mist, 1988; as Best Supporting Actress for Working Girl, 1988).

 Joel David Moore.
 Matt Gerald.
 Laz Alonso.
 Michelle Rodriguez.
 Sean Patrick Murphy.
 Sean Anthony Moran.

 'Sherlock Holmes' weaker than the Na'vi, (barely) stronger than 'Chipmunks'

-Trailing Avatar at a distant – albeit strong – second, Guy Ritchie's Sherlock Holmes scored an estimated $38.3 million this past weekend, reaching a domestic cume of $140.6 million after ten days out.
+Trailing Avatar at a distant – albeit strong – second, Guy Ritchie's Sherlock Holmes brought in an estimated $38.3 million this past weekend, reaching a domestic cume of $140.6 million after ten days out.

-Toplining Robert Downey Jr. and Jude Law in the old Basil Rathbone and Nigel Bruce roles, with Rachel McAdams as the official leading lady, Sherlock Holmes – bombastically made to please 12-year-olds everywhere – managed a strong $10,586 average at 3,626 sites.
+Toplining Robert Downey Jr. and Jude Law in the old Basil Rathbone and Nigel Bruce roles, with Rachel McAdams as its nominal leading lady, Sherlock Holmes – bombastically made to please 12-year-olds everywhere – managed a solid $10,586 average at 3,626 sites.

 Steve Martin.
-Alec Baldwin.
 Lake Bell.
 Mary Kay Place.
 John Krasinski.
 Hunter Parrish.
 Rita Wilson.
+Alexandra Wentworth.

-Trailing It's Complicated was another movie revolving around a female character.
+Trailing It's Complicated this past weekend was another movie revolving around a female character.
 Starring Sandra Bullock, John Lee Hancock's sleeper blockbuster The Blind Side added $12.6 million, reaching $209 million – and thus passing the $200 million mark after 43 days (on Friday, Jan.
 1, it reached $201.1 million).